NeshHari/XMonad/README.md

 ![IMAGE](./images/reddit.png)

 # An Informal Intro...
 Pardon the informality in this introduction.
-If you are reading this you probably already know what [XMonad](https://xmonad.org/) is.
-Well if you don't, its a dynamic tiling window manager (WM) for [X Windows System (X11)](https://wiki.archlinux.org/title/xorg) that is written, configured, and fully extensible in Haskell (sincere apologies for the somewhat plagiarised description).
-Anyways, the point is, its Haskell: the preeminent reason for staying clear of this WM.
-Regardless, its one that you should be using.
-At the expense of my blood, sweat, and tears (quite literally), I present a **living document** to reduce your resistance in adopting XMonad as your daily driver.
+If you are reading this, you probably already know what [XMonad](https://xmonad.org/) is.
+Well, if you don't, it's a dynamic tiling window manager (WM) for [X Windows System (X11)](https://wiki.archlinux.org/title/xorg) that is written, configured and fully extensible in Haskell (sincere apologies for the somewhat plagiarised description).
+Anyways, it's Haskell: the preeminent reason for staying clear of this WM.
+Regardless, it's one that you should be using.
+At the expense of my blood, sweat, and tears (quite literally), I present a **living document** to reduce your resistance to adopting XMonad as your daily driver.
 Everything required to get an aesthetic and advanced user-specific workflow is broken into smaller, consumable chunks below.

 # What's Covered (docs-wise)
 *Note: Completed sections are ticked.
 Rest can be assumed to be WIP.* ✓